SoftUni-Internal/interactive-content/EN/03-HATEOAS/01-HATEOAS-Definition.md

 "update": {"href":"http://localhost:8080/students/update/2"}
 ```

-As they also include the accompanying HTTP request, they can also help us determine our pemissions (whether we are authorised to perform an operation/request a resource).
+As they also include the accompanying HTTP request, they can also help us determine our permissions (whether we are authorised to perform an operation/request a resource).

 The full response is used similarly to an HTML webpage, as both include links to other related resources.